Striped shiner

+The striped shiner (Luxilus chrysocephalus) is a species of freshwater ray-finned fish belonging to the family Leuciscidae, the shiners, daces and minnows.
+This species is found in eastern North America.

+Description

-The striped shiner (Luxilus chrysocephalus) is a member of the family Cyprinidae.
-It a silvery fish with three to four dorsolateral stripes and dark crescents on the sides.
+The striped shiner is a silvery fish with three to four dorsolateral stripes and dark crescents on the sides.
 The scales and sensory pores on the snout can be outlined in black.
 Fins are milky to clear in color while the caudal fins have a milky base with a black or gray spot.
 Males can have pink snouts with areas of red or pink on the rest of the body.

-They have large, terminal mouths and can get up to nine inches in length.
+Striped shiners have large, terminal mouths and may grow up to 9 in in length.

 Diet

-Striped shiners eat and wide range of items.
+Striped shiners eat on a wide range of items.
 Mostly they feed up in the water column on a range of insects including: termites, mayflies, dragonflies, caddisflies, beetles and terrestrial midges.
 They also feed on the bottom materials like algae.
 They feed continuously day and night but feed more on the bottom at night.

 Habitat

 These shiners can be found in the mid to upper regions of streams and rivers.
 They can also be found in rocky pools in clear and turbid creeks.